Technical characteristics of the car Ford Taurus I-VI generations

 Ford Taurus I Sedan.
 Front view

-Ford Taurus appeared in 1985 as a model 1986 years and produced until 1991 year, gradually replacing the mid-size Ford LTD. It was the company's second front-wheel drive car.
-Rounded shapes made this car more economical, which also reflected in the success of this model.
-Chrysler and General Motors soon began to produce cars with similar shapes, wanting to capitalize on the success of the Taurus.
+The Ford Taurus was introduced in 1985 as a model 1986 years and was produced until 1991 years, gradually replacing the mid-size Ford LTD. It was the company's second front-wheel drive car.
+The rounded shape made this car more economical, which also contributed to the success of this model.
+Chrysler and General Motors soon began producing cars with similar shapes, wanting to cash in on the success of the Taurus.

-The first generation was produced with two engines - V6 (3000 cm3 or 3800 cm3) or row four (2500 cm3), as well as with both manual 5-speed and automatic 4-speed transmission.
-Body in two versions - 4-door sedan or 5-door station wagon.
+The first generation was produced with two engines - V6 (3000 cm³ or 3800 cm³) or inline four (2500 cm³), as well as with both a manual 5-speed and an automatic 4-speed gearbox.
+The body in two versions - a 4-door sedan or a 5-door station wagon.

 Ford Taurus I Wagon.
 Front view